robertodoering/harpy/README.md

 <br>

 <p align="center">
-Harpy is currently still in development.
-See the <a href="https://github.com/robertodoering/harpy/projects/1">project</a> for more information about the progress.
+harpy is currently still in development.
+See the <a href="https://github.com/robertodoering/harpy/projects/1">project</a> for more information about the progress
 </p>

 <br>